Click plan to view in Google Maps

 Radnor suffered from the British during their occupancy of Philadelphia with many families having their livestock, crops and possessions confiscated, leaving them without provisions through the winter of 1777-8.
 Many skirmishes between British and Americans took place at this time.

-Great prosperity came to Radnor after the Revolution with an abundance of saw and grist mills, new settlers and highways including America's first turnpike (Philadelphia to Lancaster) in 1792 and in turn many wayside inns.
-But the Banjotown area remained vacant farmland and
+Great prosperity came to Radnor after the Revolution with an abundance of saw and grist mills, new settlers, and highways.
+This included in 1792 America's first toll road, the Philadelphia to Lancaster Turnpike, and in turn many wayside inns.
+But the Banjo Town area still remained as farmland and

-Newtown Road while the remaining 24 bordered the dead-end
+Newtown Rd while the remaining 24 bordered the dead-end

 We

-can only speculate why Mrs. Matlack, who owned
+can only guess why the 70-year-old Mrs. Matlack, who owned

 she need money from selling the land?
 Was there